Last Updated on April 3, 2026 by Rosslyn Tebbutt

 Whether you’re restoring a historic home or introducing classical charm into a modern space, this guide will help you craft an interior that feels both regal and refined.

 Looking for more timeless design inspiration?
-Stay tuned for more curated interior style guides and practical decorating tips.
+Stay tuned for more curated interior style guides.